|University of Arkansas at Little Rock|

 |Policy Number: 507.1|

-Except majors that must adhere to standards established by national accrediting agencies, students must select at least 12 elective hours outside their program in addition to the UA Little Rock Core Curriculum.
+Except in majors that must adhere to standards established by national accrediting agencies, students must select at least 12 elective hours outside their program or complete a minor in addition to the UA Little Rock Core Curriculum.

 These required hours must include:

 - A minimum of a 2.0 cumulative grade point on all work attempted at the University.

 - A minimum of a 2.0 cumulative grade point on all work attempted in the academic major.

 - A core curriculum which must include a 3 hour course in U. S. history or U. S. government and a 3 hour course in College Algebra, College Math or higher-level math course.
 See “Core Requirements for Bachelor Degrees.”

 - A baccalaureate degree-seeking student in the process of completing more than one major may have one calendar year following graduation with one major to complete the additional declared major(s) if (1) the student has a valid degree plan on file which specifies requirements for more than one major and (2) if the student completes an application for graduation which indicates that a total of seven (7) or fewer hours remain to complete the additional major(s).

 Except for certain programs as specified by the program, all students receiving the associate degree (the AA or AS) must successfully complete at least 60 hours.

 Graduation with an associate degree requires a C average (2.0 cumulative grade point average) on all work attempted at the University; completion of at least 20 hours above the freshman level, unless specified otherwise in the program; and completion of the final 15 hours (excluding credit by examination) in residence.
 Hours earned as credit by examination are counted as hours toward graduation but are not counted as hours in residence.
 See “Credit by Examination.”